 - Place the chicken in a pre-heated oven (200C / 400F) for 40 minutes.

-- The vegetables should thicken the gravy nicely.
-If you feel it is still too runny just mix a teaspoon of cornflour to a paste with a little water and stir a little at a time into the gravy, stirring over a low heat, until the desired consistency is reached.
+- To thicken the gravy mix a teaspoon of cornflour to a paste with a little water and stir a little at a time into the gravy, stirring over a low heat, until the desired consistency is reached.

 Convert grams to cups